NEW Fall Workshops Schedule

-There is no better time than spring to learn new earth-friendly ways to take care of your body, home and garden!
-There are many chances throughout the spring for you to learn about composting, watershed protection and conserving rainwater, and toxin-free cleaning.
+There are many chances throughout the fall for you to learn about composting, watershed protection and conserving rainwater, and toxin-free cleaning.
 To find a day that works for you check the dates and times below!

 Backyard Composting Workshops